sasagawa888/scbm/README.md

 ![scbm](scbm.png)

 ## Relation to ISO-Prolog
-Although N-Prolog is a superset of ARITY/Prolog, it also implements most ISO-Prolog predicates.
+Although SCBM-Prolog is a superset of ARITY/Prolog, it also implements most ISO-Prolog predicates.
 In addition, by adding the -d option at startup, strings are represented using double quotes, just as in ISO.
 For study and educational purposes, ISO-Prolog code can be sufficiently reproduced.
 Please refer to SUPER.md for details.

 ## Installation